LU-Hongbo/LU-Hongbo/README.md

-### Hi there
+## Hi there

-Hello friend, it's Hongbo, a full stack devloper in Canada
+Hello friend, it's LU Hongbo

-### Feel free to establish connection with me:
+A full stack devloper in Canada, used to work at ThoughtWorks

----
+## Please feel free to establish connection with me

 Gmail: lu.hongbo33@gmail.com